 I like imperfections in a non-lazy way, realness if you will.
-After being annihilated (in the best way) by this post, I started thinking about that a lot more.
 I started a blog because I wanted to make-contagious my love of cooking whole food at home, however clumsy or ho-hum at times; not to make home cooks feel like shit because they couldn’t stack, drizzle and present table-side something in the exact manner that I did.
 I want the cooking masses to have reverence for leafy greens, ripe fruit in season, and whole grains like I do.
 Seriously.
 There’s a vibrance in spring time, when out from the cold dirt comes fresh and delicious things we can all eat together to remind us of greater systems at work.
 It evokes the big mystery that you can’t always explain with words but you feel completely.
 I know that antique cans wrapped in twine with blossoms inside, food props and perfectly clean and pressed table linens with adorably quaint non-hemmed edges (beautiful as they are) don’t bring me to that place.
 A garlic scape just poking out of some straw-covered dirt in the shadow of a decidedly unglamorous tractor shed is always ready for its close up around here and I hope you can appreciate the honesty in that as much as I do.

 And today’s recipe?
 It’s pretty awesome if you’re a super-bitter greens lover.
 You can throw the salad portion together well in advance, then grill the endives last minute, drizzle the reduction on top and you’re golden.
 This makes a wonderful lunch or a side attraction to some protein, maybe a maple and hot mustard glazed piece of tempeh, a couple of poached eggs, whatever you like.
 It’s nice to have outside on the still slightly cool evenings, all bundled in a warm sweater, with wine or a beer or whatever.
 I love the chewiness of farro, but since we’re all about approachability you could use any grain that you have lying around.
 That principle applies to all of the other add ins as well.
 Go wild and go forth with realness.